 - Adding additional clipboard data

-When setting up your test environment, you can add additional clipboad data before or after the test runs.
-You can create apply data transforms, load data pages, execute activities, load objects, create data objects, and create work objects.
+When setting up your test environment, you can add additional clipboard data before or after the test runs.
+You can apply data transforms, load data pages, execute activities, load objects, create data objects, and create work objects.

 - Simulating data pages and third-party connections